Ecopsychology // Master of Arts

-Naropa University’s low-residency degree in Transpersonal Ecopsychology integrates psychology and ecology in the study of human-nature relationships.
+Naropa University’s distance degree in Ecopsychology integrates psychology and ecology in the study of human-nature relationships.
 At Naropa University, contemplative practice and transpersonal psychology provide a foundation for this integration.

 The two-year, 38-credit low-residency program begins in the summer semester.
 Each year, students take two courses on campus in the summer and two courses online in both fall and spring semesters.
 The first year is devoted to study of ecopsychology, ecology, transpersonal psychology, and contemplative practice.
 In the second year, students complete both intellectual and service-learning projects, in addition to taking two more courses of their choosing.